DeveshAnarga/FitCoreApp-IOS/README.md

-FitCore – Personalized Fitness App
+# 💪 FitCore – Personalized Fitness App

+A **personal iOS fitness and nutrition management** app that I designed and developed to streamline health tracking, personalized calorie recommendations, and activity monitoring. **FitCore** is a project I built from scratch, combining modern technologies with a user-centric design to create an intuitive, data-driven fitness experience tailored to individual needs.

+---

-Technologies Used:
+## 🚀 Technologies Used

+- **Programming Language:** Swift
-Swift, Firebase Cloud Platform
+- **Backend Platform:** Firebase Cloud Platform
-API Integration: USDA FoodData Central, Food101
+- **API Integrations:**
+  - 🥗 **USDA FoodData Central** – For accurate nutritional data
+  - 🍲 **Food101** – For comprehensive food item information
+- **Charting & Data Visualization:** Swift Charts
+- **Security & Authentication:** Firebase Authentication

+---

-Project Overview:
+## 📖 Project Overview

-FitCore is a holistic iOS fitness and nutrition management app developed during the FIT3178 iOS App Development course.
-Designed to provide personalized health insights, it integrates real-time data tracking with advanced nutritional analysis, utilizing the Harris-Benedict Equation for tailored caloric recommendations.
+**FitCore** is designed to **empower users** in managing their fitness and nutrition through real-time data tracking, dynamic caloric monitoring, and personalized health insights.
+The app leverages the **Harris-Benedict Equation** to provide tailored caloric recommendations, enhancing the user’s ability to meet their health and fitness goals.

+Built with a focus on scalability, security, and an intuitive user experience, **FitCore** seamlessly integrates multiple data sources and ensures accurate health analytics.

+---

 ## 📋 Key Features

 - 📊 **Advanced Nutritional Tracking:**
-  Access detailed macro data (*calories, protein, carbs, fats*) using integrated food databases.
+  Access detailed macro data (*calories, protein, carbohydrates, fats*) from integrated food databases for precise nutritional management.

 - 🔥 **Dynamic Caloric Monitoring:**
-  Real-time Swift chart logic to track daily intake/expenditure with an auto-reset at midnight.
+  Real-time **Swift Charts** logic for daily caloric intake and expenditure tracking, featuring an **automatic midnight reset**.

 - 🚶 **Step Tracking & Calorie Burn Calculation:**
-  Tracks daily steps and estimates calories burned to support fitness goals.
+  Tracks daily steps and estimates total calories burned, supporting users in achieving their fitness objectives.

 - 📅 **Interactive Fitness Diary:**
-  Log workouts, set goals, and monitor progress through a user-friendly diary interface.
+  Log workouts, set fitness goals, and review progress using a customizable diary interface designed for long-term tracking.

 - 🎨 **Intuitive User Experience:**
-  Adheres to Apple’s **Human Interface Guidelines** for a seamless and accessible UI.
+  Built following Apple’s **Human Interface Guidelines** to ensure a clean, responsive, and accessible UI across all iOS devices.

 - 🔐 **Secure Data Handling:**
-  Uses **Firebase** for efficient and secure data storage and management.
+  Utilizes **Firebase** for secure user authentication, real-time data synchronization, and encrypted cloud storage.

-Outcome:
-FitCore offers a user-centric design that enhances motivation and engagement, providing a comprehensive, educational, and accessible approach to health and fitness management.
+---

+## 🎯 Outcome

+**FitCore** delivers a **comprehensive, educational, and user-centric** fitness tracking experience.
+By blending intuitive design with robust backend services and real-time data analytics, the app not only promotes user engagement but also helps individuals make informed decisions regarding their health and fitness.

+---